schi60/apcsa_material/classwork/14_super_array/directions.md

 ### public String set(int index, String newValue)

 It changes the element at index to newValue, and return the value you replaced.
-If the index is not valid (index is less than 0, or index is size() or greater) print an error and return null.
-Do not modify the list.
+If the index is not valid (index is less than 0, or index is size() or greater) print an error, return null and do not modify the list.

 ### public String remove(int index)